drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 [Software Carpentry Working with Files and Directories](https://swcarpentry.github.io/shell-novice/03-create/index.html)

 We can create folders and files.
-Let's setup the directory structure that we will use for the rest of the workshop.
+Let's setup the directory structure that we can use for a project.
 It is going to look like this:

 ```
 SDC_02-15-2020